The wait operation timed out [FIX]

 - Open the Start Menu, click the Power button, press and hold the Shift key and click on Restart.

-- List of options will appear.
-Click on Troubleshoot > Reset this PC > Remove everything.
+- Click on Troubleshoot, then click on Reset this PC and select Remove everything.

 - If you’re asked to insert Windows 10 installation media, be sure to do so.

-- Select your version of Windows and choose Only the drive where Windows is installed > Just remove my files.
+- Select your version of Windows and choose Only the drive where Windows is installed and click on Just remove my files.

 - Review the changes that reset will make and click the Reset button to start.